 - Policy 1: Future preservation of parcels within the Township's two designated Farm Enclaves should be for farmland preservation only. - Policy 2: Recognize agriculture as a historically significant economic industry and encourage economic opportunities in this industry.
-To preserve the history of farming, encourage a museum in conjunction with the Historical Society - Policy 3: Preserve four farm parcels, identified as West Windsor Township Open Space and Recreation Plan (OSRP) ID #7, ID #80, ID #37, and ID #36, which comprise a total of 91.2 acres - Policy 4: Promote agri-tourism - Policy 5: Promote locally grown produce.
+To preserve the history of farming, encourage a museum in conjunction with the Historical Society - Policy 3: Preserve four farm parcels, identified as West Windsor Township Open Space and Recreation Plan (OSRP) ID #7, ID #80, ID #37, and ID #36, which comprise a total of 91.2 acres.
+See Section 10 as well as Map 05: Farmland Preservation Proposals in the Appendix of this Plan for the locations of these sites. - Policy 4: Promote agri-tourism - Policy 5: Promote locally grown produce.